- Social Media

 Representatives are expected to report back to their school and share information with their school communities.
 Minutes from each CAC meeting, along with other CAC communications, are available for anyone to review.

 Anyone with questions or seeking information may speak with their school principal.
-If you have additional questions or information to share with the CAC, please contact one of the following:
+If you have additional questions or information to share with the CAC, please contact :

 Carey Gaddis, Staff Liaison